 Legal documents remaining from that time provide a window into the era.
 For instance, the book Marco Polo, Venetian Adventurer references a 1312 legal document related to the wedding regarding property Donato’s uncle guaranteed as part of her dowry.

 Venetian weddings were elaborate affairs, known for food and business arrangements between each family.
 The Polo/Badoer wedding was par for the course, with elaborate marital traditions followed.
 This included Marco formally anointing his wife’s head, escorting her to his home for the first time with celebrating relatives, and a wedding ceremony including presentation and blessing of the wedding ring.

 We do not know much about either Marco Polo or his wife during their married years.
 Basically, it appears that they had a life of a successful Venetian merchant family.
 And, had three daughters, Fantina, Bellela, and Moreta Polo.

 Donata’s main job as a wealthy merchant’s wife would have been to run the household as Marco Polo handled business affairs.
 Her responsibilities would include overseeing the purchase, storage, and replenishment of supplies; entertaining Marco’s visitors; supervising the servants; and nursing the sick, both family members and servants.

-Donata would also have a special role as a mother, including to teach household skills and chastity to her daughters.
-Infant mortality and death of the mother at childbirth was common occurrence.
+Donata would also have a special role as a mother, including teaching household skills and chastity to her daughters.
+Infant mortality and death of the mother at childbirth was a common occurrence.
 So, she was lucky to live to middle age.

 Donata might have had other pregnancies which resulted in miscarriages or infant deaths.
 A rich woman in her position also might have used a wet nurse, instead of personally breastfeeding her children.
 Rich women also would have servants to help out with all of these things.